Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/shaders/emission.rst

 =======

 Emission
-   The Emission shader output can both be plugged in the *Surface Input* as well as the *Volume Input* of the :doc:`Material </render/cycles/nodes/types/output/material>` output node.
+   The Emission shader output can both be plugged into the *Surface Input* as well as the *Volume Input* of the :doc:`Material </render/cycles/nodes/types/output/material>` output node.